METALLIC

 METALLIC’s focus is grounded in establishing a CMM innovation ecosystem to (1) validate and test technologies, (2) connect technology developers to technology users (and vice versa) and (3) identify pathways for CMM production from new feedstocks.
 METALLIC is not a funding or a commercialization entity.

-To achieve this, METALLIC provides a versatile platform for supporting CMM Research, Development, Demonstration, and Deployment (RDD&D) activities across supply chain segments, focusing on TRL 3 to 6+ and informed by input from Fossil Energy and Carbon Management’s (FECM’s) Office of Resource Sustainability and the Critical Materials Collaborative (CMC).
-We anticipate our primary users will include:
+To achieve this, METALLIC provides a versatile platform for supporting CMM Research, Development, Demonstration, and Deployment (RDD&D) activities across supply chain segments, focusing on TRL 4 to 6+ and informed by input from DOE’s Office of Critical Minerals and Energy Innovation (CMEI) and Hydrocarbons and Geothermal Energy Office (HGEO), and the Critical Materials Collaborative (CMC).

-• Recipients of DOE funding (e.g., Funding Opportunity Announcement (FOA) awardees)
+• Recipients of DOE funding (e.g., Notice of Funding Opportunity (NOFO) awardees)

 • Industrial entities looking for technology solutions